hetdagli234/Exploring-Solana/vault/README.md

-# Escrow
+# Vault

-A trustless escrow service for secure peer-to-peer transactions on Solana.
+A secure token storage solution implemented on Solana.

 ## Features

-- Atomic swaps between two parties
+- Secure token deposits and withdrawals
-- Time-locked transactions
+- Access control and ownership management
-- Cancellation and refund mechanisms
+- Interest accrual mechanism (if applicable)

 ## Deploying and Testing